Distribution Transformers: Liquid-Immersed

 KEY FACTS:

-Transformers are generally very efficient — electricity losses are usually below 1 or 2%.
-However, since all power generated goes through one or more transformers, even small improvements can yield very large national savings benefits.
-In general, transformers can be made more efficient by using better quality windings (which can be aluminum or copper) and through improved core designs, material (electrical grade steel), and construction.
-Amorphous core material offers the biggest step up in efficiency.
-DOE documents show that in 2009, the liquid-immersed transformer market accounted for 76 percent of the distribution transformers sold in the United States.
+Distribution transformers are generally very efficient — electricity losses are usually below 1-3%.
+However, since almost all electricity passes through one or more transformers, even small improvements can yield very large national energy savings.
+In general, transformers can be made more efficient by using better quality windings, improved core designs, and lower-loss core electrical steel.
+Low-loss amorphous metal cores offer the biggest opportunity to improve transformer efficiency.

 Savings through what year?: 2045